How To Use Raw Honey As Medicine

 Here is what researchers are learning about honey’s health benefits:

 Manuka honey is sometimes used to treat chronic leg ulcers and pressure sores.
 Manuka honey is made in New Zealand from the nectar of Leptospermum scoparium.
 It’s the basis of Medihoney, which the FDA approved in 2007 for use in treating wounds and skin ulcers.
 It works very well to stimulate healing.
 It is Manuka honey’s pH content, which leans toward acidic, that helps the healing process.
+Just put a teaspoon of the sweet goodness over the wound.
+Let it dry, clean up around the wound while letting the honey stay dry on the would and see how it starts healing.
+It’s amazing!
 It is soothing and feels good to the wound.

 The Common Cold